naevox/OWASP-Juice-Shop/README.md

     - When a program encounters an error it either fails gracefully in a way which the developer has defined or it crashes leaving any continuation to deadlock in a not so graceful fashion.
 At times this can be a large error such as causing the program or system to crash as whole.
     - (Answer) to cause an ungraceful error to occure we simply go into the '/ftp/' directory which we found and open any file which is not .md or .pdf, such as the .url files in the quarantine sub-directory.
 - Missing Encoding
+    - For the image to display the name has to given to the server in a href fashion.
+Unfortunately for this website the developer didn't program to protect against accidental issues with special characters being interpreted by the browser instead of being protected agaisnt accidental execution.
+The issue seen here is the developer has directly referenced file name in the HTML href without encoding leaving the # in the file name to be executed as a comment in the HTML form.
+    - (Answer) change the href for the image from '#' to '%23' which is a URL encoded version of # which will be interpreted by the server but ignored by the browser.
 - Outdated Whitelist
 - Privacy Policy
 - Reflected XSS